SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 <i>Add Content Modifier and DataStore</i>
 </p>

+### Design

+👉 Similar to previous exercises, let's start by making a copy of the integration flow we created in the previous exercises and add the `- Exercise 07` suffix to the name and open it.

+> As stated in the previous exercise, you might want to add a suffix to the address in the `HTTP Sender` adapter, e.g. `-ex7`, so that the address `/request-employee-dependants-ex7`  doesn't clash with the one configured for our previous integration flows.

+Given that the imported integration flow handles the communication with BigQuery, there is very little that we need to do in our main integration flow to "log requests".

 👉 After the `Get Employee Country`, add a new content modifier, that we will use to set the payload that we want the `Send BP Dependants Request Log to BigQuery` integration flow to process asynchronously.
 The payload will then be stored in the `BP-Dependants-Request-Log` data store by using the `Data Store Operation Write` flow step.

 - `Prepare request log payload` content modifier: Go to the Message Body tab and set the *Type* to `Expression` and *Body* below.